How Identity and Access Management (IAM) secures your cloud

 How much access should each user enjoy?
 How can you grant access to carry out core duties without creating unnecessary security risks?

-Creating Cloud IAM user identities is a juggling act.
+Creating cloud IAM user identities is a juggling act.
 Users lacking sufficient access will struggle to work productively.
 But over-permissioning expands the attack surface and leaves cloud assets exposed to attackers.

 Companies need to accurately determine the needs of each user.
 Automation tools can help by monitoring user behavior and assessing their requirements.
 But fine-tuning user permissions is an ongoing task.